vanshtibrewal/dinov2-ssl-finetuning/README.md

   </tbody>
 </table>

 To load these weights, it is enough to add the path to the config file under head_path.
+The path that has to be added is to a folder containing the weights.
+The weights have to be renamed after downloading them for the available code to work (e.g. student_dino_head_checkpoint.pth).
+More details can be found in the file /dinov2/dinov2/train/ssl_meta_arch.py.

 ## Citation